How to make a complaint about HM Courts and Tribunals Service.

 Contact the office where the problem happened, as it will be best placed to resolve your complaint.

-You can complain by filling in a complaint form.
+You can also complain about any of our services by filling in a complaint form.

 Read the guidance leaflet for more information.